Get insider access

 Cons

-The LG 27GR95QE-B is decent for the office.
-It has wide viewing angles and decent ergonomics that make it easy to share the screen with a coworker or client, as they'll see a consistent image from the sides.
+The LG 27GR95QE-B is decent for the office, but it has limitations.
+It has wide viewing angles and good ergonomics that make it easy to share the screen with a coworker or client, as they'll see a consistent image from the sides.
 While it has fantastic reflection handling, it doesn't get bright enough to fight intense glare.
 Unfortunately, it has some text clarity issues with color fringing, and its OLED panel is prone to burn-in with exposure to static elements over a long period.

 Pros